 Let’s look at some of the advantages OpenPhone provides to businesses:

-While Line2 and Google Voice only let you call and text free to US numbers, OpenPhone lets you place unlimited calls and send texts to local numbers in the US and Canada for free from anywhere— plus enjoy competitive rates when you dial to other countries.
+While Line2 and Google Voice only let you call and text free to US numbers, OpenPhone lets you place calls and send texts to local numbers in the US and Canada for free from anywhere— plus enjoy competitive rates when you dial to other countries.
 Use a US, Canadian, or toll-free number wherever you live.
 All you need is WiFi.

 Additionally, OpenPhone supports MMS messages (videos, photos, GIFs, etc.) to help you get your point across and engage customers more effectively.
 Share a business quote, send helpful recordings to demonstrate a feature, show off your team and office culture — the possibilities are endless.